Skin Cancer and Melanoma

 Radiation therapy can be used to target to the area in which the melanoma on the skin was surgically removed to reduce the risk of recurrence.
 Radiation therapy can also be used to target the area in which the lymph nodes were removed if the lymph nodes contained cancer cells.

 The aim of radiation treatment in this setting is to reduce the risk of the melanoma recurring in the area in which the lymph nodes were removed.
-The recommendation for adjuvant radiation therapy will be based on a number of factors including the specifics of the cancer under the microscope and investigations aimed at imaging the rest of the body.
+The recommendation for adjuvant radiation therapy will be based on a number of factors including the specifics of the cancer under the microscope, other treatments available and investigations aimed at imaging the rest of the body.

 For larger, high risk non-melanoma skin cancers surgery is usually recommended and radiation therapy may be used after surgery for the best chance of cure.
 If lymph nodes are removed during surgery and are found to contain cancer cells, radiation therapy may be recommended to where the lymph nodes were removed to reduce the risk of the cancer recurring.